Butabi74/OMSNextDocumentation/docs/notesCorpsDispoExport.md

 ---|---
 200 OK|
 500 INTERNAL SERVER ERROR|An invalid argument was passed to the API call or the date value was not formatted correctly

 ---
+## Returns
+An array of objects with the following fields to note:

+* **action** This is either UPDATE or DELETE for all objects.
+UPDATE indicates the unit's contact entity (address or phone) data was changed.
+DELETE indicates the unit's contact entity (address or phone) was deleted or set hidden.
+* **id** This is just a unique field for the result set and is NOT guaranteed to be the same value for each call.

+There are other fields than the ones listed here, but these warranted further explanation regarding their use for the end user.
+Please see the [example](#example) below for the full list of returned fields.

+---
 ## Example